tarasenya/llm-zoomcamp/Project/README.md

 ```bash
 make run_streamlit_application
 ```
-For more details about the application, its monitoring, containerization and cloud deployment consult the [streamlit app documentation](StreamlitApplication.md)
+For more details about the application, its monitoring, containerization and cloud deployment consult the [streamlit app documentation](StreamlitApplication.md).
+Provision of the infrastructure exploits terraform.